 03 of 06

-Once the mixture is well combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
-Don't skip this step!Continue to 4 of 6 below.
+Once the mixture is well-combined, knead your seitan 10 to 15 times, allow it to sit for 5 minutes, and then knead a few more times.
+Don't skip this step, as kneading develops the gluten, a protein found in wheat, to give the final product the consistency that you want.

 04 of 06